Our Review Process

 The chart is a clear indicator that the Greek yoghurt is a better option than curd if available as an option.
 Curds also contain calcium and potassium in good doses.
 These minerals help with overall development and growth of the mind and the body.

 The question that comes to mind is: Can diabetics eat curd?
 Curd comes with many advantages.
 It is loaded with probiotics that are widely believed to improve your ability to metabolise food.
 The good bacteria that comes with curd is gentle on your stomach and pancreas.
 This makes it a friendly food for people with diabetes, as it means reduced risk of inflammation and good bowel movement.
+Know about south Indian diabetic diet chart.

 Studies have pointed out that regular consumption of yoghurt can lead to lowering of the risk factors associated with Type 2 diabetes.
 The same effect was, however, not pronounced in case of other milk-based products and milk.
 While the jury is still out on the efficacy of curd in lowering the possibility of Type 2 diabetes, what is important to note is that if taken in the right quantity and at the right time, curd can help in more ways than one.